-Olivia Buckton-Smith is an Actor, Singer, Model, Writer and Director.
-Her experience includes musical theatre, drama teaching, the creation and execution of performance art and children’s entertainment.
+Olivia Buckton-Smith is an Actor, Singer & Model, her experience includes musical theatre, drama teaching, the creation and execution of performance art and children’s entertainment.

-In 2015, Olivia also wrote her first play; Ay Mis Hijos (Oh My Children) for Montsalvat Arts’ Festival (2015) whilst still completing secondary school.
+In 2015, Olivia wrote her first play; Ay Mis Hijos (Oh My Children) for Montsalvat Arts’ Festival (2015) whilst still completing secondary school.
 At 16 she worked with a group of asylum seekers and refugees to create I’d Turn Back.
-This plays highlighted the human stories of refugees and asylum seekers struggling in the midst of a volatile political climate.
+A play that highlighted the human stories of refugees and asylum seekers struggling in the midst of a volatile political climate.
 It featured at both the Melbourne (2016) and Adelaide Fringe Festivals (2017).
-During this time Olivia continued to direct I’d Turn Back whilst also performing, in a ‘Cabaret meets Brecht” performance of, Ceremony of the Innocent at the Adelaide and Melbourne Fringe festivals.
-Olivia also performed with Scrambled Prince Theatre Company’s Euripides Alcestis at both festivals the following year.
+During this time Olivia continued to direct I’d Turn Back whilst also performing, in a ‘Cabaret meets Brecht” performance of, Ceremony of the Innocent at the Adelaide and Melbourne Fringe Festivals.
+Olivia performed with Scrambled Prince Theatre Company’s Euripides Alcestis at both fringe festivals again the following year (2018).

-Olivia lives in Melbourne suburbia with her family and her new dog Percy – sadly her weird dog Jaspa passed away around Christmas time.
-She sings Christmas carols every year with The Salvation Army to raise money for the homeless, is a yoga instructor, runs her own small business and loves gluten free baking.
+Olivia lives in Melbourne suburbia with her weird dog Percy, she sings Christmas carols every year with The Salvation Army (to raise money for the homeless), is a yoga instructor, runs her own small business and loves gluten free baking.